What are foundational learning skills?

 There is a tendency nowadays to confuse the word skill with related concepts like strategy, method, and technique.
-Many people, when talking about “learning skills,” actually mean learning strategies, or learning methods, or learning techniques.
+When talking about “learning skills,” many people actually mean learning strategies, learning methods, or learning techniques.

 Let us first look at the origin of especially the words skill and strategy.
-This will provide us with a clear clue toward the inherent connotations of the two concepts.
+Their etymologies will provide us with a clear clue about the inherent connotations of the two concepts.

 On the other hand, the word strategy derives from the Greek word stratos = army, and the word agein = lead.
-Strategy therefore refers to the way in which the general leads his army in order to best exploit the fighting skills which the soldiers have already previously acquired through constant practice and training.
-In the learning situation this would refer to the most effective ways, techniques, or methods that the learner can employ the skills of learning which he has previously acquired through practice and training.
-This further implies that learning strategies cannot be employed successfully if the child or adult lacks learning skills, just like soldiers cannot employ strategies if they lack fighting skills.
+Strategy, therefore, refers to how the general leads his army to exploit best the fighting skills the soldiers have already acquired through constant practice and training.
+In the learning situation, this would refer to the most effective ways, techniques, or methods that the learner can employ the skills of learning which he has previously acquired through practice and training.
+This further implies that learning strategies cannot be employed successfully if the child or adult lacks learning skills, just like soldiers cannot use strategies if they lack fighting skills.

-Foundational learning skills are the basic skills that need to be taught and developed first and foremost.
+Foundational learning skills are the basic skills that must be taught and developed first and foremost.
 These skills are the foundations that hold our learning ability together.

-These skills may not seem important at first, but are oftentimes the reason why some children battle to learn and grasp new concepts, while others don’t.
-It is not that some children have special skills and others don’t.
+These foundational skills may not seem important at first, but they are often the reason why children battle to learn and grasp new concepts while others don’t.
+It is not that some children have unique skills and others don’t.
 It’s a matter of how well their foundational skills have been developed to start with.

 Edublox develops foundational learning skills

 Edublox is a system of mental exercises designed to teach, develop and improve foundational learning skills.
-From small concerns, to larger ones that require more attention, the Edublox system helps learners to build a solid foundation:
+From minor concerns to larger ones that require more attention, the Edublox system helps students to build a solid foundation:

-- Through a variety of exercises Edublox improves visual and auditory memory.
+- Through a variety of exercises, Edublox improves visual and auditory memory.
 For example, a learner will be given a few seconds to look at a pattern consisting of colored blocks.
-The pattern will then be covered and the learner will be required to rebuild the pattern, based on his short-term memory.
+The pattern will then be removed, and the learner will be required to rebuild it based on their short-term memory.
 As the learner’s memory improves, the complexity of the pattern is increased.